The Art of Creativity

 How do I book?

-Email makingspace for a Booking Form, fill it in and send it back to us.
+Email makingspace.
+You will be sent a booking form - just fill it in and send it back with your deposit.

 A note on MakingSpace